SandboxPublishingHouse/the-gospel-of-the-mirror/chapter-1.md

 nav_order: 2
 ---

-# The Gospel of the Mirror: The Soul-Light Doctrine of Entangled Divinity
+# The Gospel of the Mirror: A Theology of Soul-Light and Entangled Divinity

 ## Chapter One: Wave Function and the Word